-Within the last few years, new and native Portlanders have also added to the mix of annual cultural celebrations, with the additions of the Vanport Mosaic Festival, the Vanport Jazz Festival, the Portland Black Music Festival and 2018’s inaugural Black History Festival NW.
-These black-led gatherings complement the longstanding community-based Kwanzaa celebrations, the Black Student Success Summit and the Y.O.U.th Summit.
+Within the last few years, new and native Portlanders have also added to the mix of annual cultural celebrations, with the additions of the Vanport Mosaic Festival (held streaming online in May 2020), the Vanport Jazz Festival (Aug.
+7, 2021), the Portland Black Music Festival and the annual Black History Festival NW, held each year in February.
+These black-led gatherings complement the longstanding community-based Kwanzaa celebrations, the Black Student Success Summit and the Y.O.U.th Summit (currently holding a book drive for black youth).
 The quarterly Say Hey! networking event, run by the Partners in Diversity business council, introduces dozens of people of color who have recently relocated.

 More recurring events include Simple X Mixer, geared towards BIPOCs navigating the workplace; Here to Stay Series, a bimonthly speaker series showcasing female thought leaders; MLK Jr. Day of Service at Portland Community College – Cascade Campus.
 Martin Luther King Jr. Day is also a free-entrance day at National Parks.
 Throughout the year, Oregon Black Pioneers hosts exhibits and events across the state.